Nijo Castle

 How do I get to Nijo Castle from Kyoto Station?

-Take the Karasuma Subway Line from Kyoto Station to Karasuma-Oike, then transfer to the Tozai Line and get off at Nijojo-mae Station (about 15 minutes total).
-The castle entrance is a 3-minute walk from the station.
+Take the Karasuma Subway Line from Kyoto Station to Karasuma-Oike (4 minutes), transfer to the Tozai Line, and get off at Nijojo-mae Station (one stop, about 2 minutes — total 15 minutes including transfer, 260 yen).
+The castle entrance is a 3-minute walk from the station's exit 2.

 What are the opening hours and admission fees for Nijo Castle?

-Nijo Castle is open 8:45 AM to 5:00 PM (last entry 4:00 PM), closed Tuesdays in January, July, August, and December.
-Admission is 1,300 yen for adults, which includes entry to Ninomaru Palace.
+Nijo Castle is open 8:45 AM to 5:00 PM (last entry 4:00 PM).
+It is closed Tuesdays in January, July, August, and December (closed Wednesday if Tuesday is a holiday) and December 29–31.
+Adult admission is 1,300 yen, which includes entry to Ninomaru Palace and the gardens.
+Audio guides in 6 languages are 600 yen extra.
+Cash and credit cards accepted.

 What is the best time to visit Nijo Castle?

-Spring (late March to early April) is magical when cherry blossoms light up the castle grounds.
-Autumn foliage in November is also beautiful.
+Spring (late March to early April) is magical when over 300 cherry trees bloom across the castle grounds, with evening illumination during the cherry blossom festival.
+Autumn foliage in mid-November is also beautiful, also with evening illuminations.
 Avoid Golden Week and mid-August for smaller crowds.
+Early morning (right at the 8:45 opening) gives the quietest experience year-round.

 ⭐ Reviews